 Any discussion of the Chase Sapphire Preferred® Card needs mention of its hefty welcome bonus.
-Cardmembers can earn Chase Ultimate Rewards through the sign up bonus: Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $1,000 when you redeem through Chase Ultimate Rewards®.
-Plus earn a $50 statement credit towards grocery store purchases within your first year of account opening.
+Cardmembers can earn Chase Ultimate Rewards through the sign up bonus: Our best offer ever!
+Earn 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,250 when you redeem through Chase Ultimate Rewards®.

 - Ability to transfer rewards to a number of different partner programs

 Best Chip and Signature Credit Card for Domestic Use: Citi® Double Cash Card – 18 month BT offer

 The Citi® Double Cash Card – 18 month BT offer is one of our top recommendations when it comes to fixed-rate cash back credit cards.
 The card has fantastic earning potential on all purchases, across all categories.
 The Citi® Double Cash Card – 18 month BT offer lets you Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.